What is corporation tax? A guide for UK limited companies

 Also:

 - Your rate of corporate tax also depends on your accounting period dates, and if you have any associated companies.
-Your accountant can clarify this for you.
+Ask your accountant if you are unsure about your rate.

 - If you run a ‘ring-fenced company’ – your company profits from oil extraction or oil rights – you pay different UK corporate tax rates.
 Here are the corporation tax rules for companies in the UK oil and gas sector.